Local Business Listings: The Most Important Elements

 Business Hours of Operation

 Although it may seem like a small matter, updating your business hours on Google can have a significant impact on your business.
 When your business information isn’t updated, you’ve got a lot to lose: search engines won’t be able to display your business hours to your customers when they search for them; it will impact your local SEO; you’re more likely to lose customers to your competitors.
 Be sure your ahead of your competitors by optimizing your GMB profile.
 If you need help, be sure to check out our Google My Business management services.
-We have the tools and experience to audit, optimize and manage your GMB listings.
+We have the tools and experience to audit, optimize and manage your GMB local business listings.

 In addition to local search engine rankings, your local business data plays a direct role in building foot traffic and generating sales.
 Considering how important this foundational piece of local search marketing is, it is well worth the time and effort to ensure that your local business listings are accurate, complete, and searchable on the most important platforms.
 For more information check out our article on how to optimize your Google My Business Listing.